Jean Grey: 1990s and 2000s

 Jean and her connection with the Phoenix Force was examined again one year after the conclusion of Morrison's run on New X-Men in X-Men: Phoenix – Endsong written by Greg Pak in 2005.
 At the 2010 San Diego Comic-Con X-Men panel, when asked whether or not Jean would return, editor Nick Lowe responded by saying, "She's dead."

-Regarding Jean's actual return to the X-Men franchise, Marvel indicated that Jean's eventual return is being discussed but stated that the return of Jean Grey was "a story Marvel does not want to rush".
-Marvel loosely tied questions regarding Jean Grey's eventual return to the events in 2007's X-Men: Messiah Complex in which a mutant girl named Hope—who has red hair, green eyes, and immense mutant powers—is born, and 2010's X-Men: Second Coming which sees both Hope's return as a teenager and the return of the Phoenix Force.
+Regarding Jean's actual return to the X-Men franchise, Marvel indicated that Jean's eventual return was being discussed, but stated that the return of Jean Grey was "a story Marvel does not want to rush".
+Marvel loosely tied questions regarding Jean Grey's eventual return to the events in 2007's X-Men: Messiah Complex in which a mutant girl named Hope—who has red hair, green eyes, and immense mutant powers—is born.
+In a sense, Hope functioned as a substitute for Jean.

+2010s

+The 2010 storyline "X-Men: Second Coming" sees Hope's return as a teenager and the return of the Phoenix Force.

-Following the conclusion of Avengers vs. X-Men as part of the Marvel NOW! event, a teenage Jean Grey and the four other founding members of X-Men are transported across time to the present day by Beast in the series All-New X-Men by Brian Michael Bendis.
+Following the conclusion of Avengers vs. X-Men as part of the Marvel NOW! initiative, a teenage Jean Grey and the four other founding members of X-Men are transported across time to the present day by Beast in the series All-New X-Men by Brian Michael Bendis.

 The original adult Jean Grey returned to the Marvel Universe in a new series titled Phoenix Resurrection: The Return of Jean Grey, released on December 27, 2017.
 The series was written by Matthew Rosenberg with art by Leinil Francis Yu.
+She featured as a leading character in X-Men Red, beginning in 2018.

-Following the events of Extermination story, the time-displaced Jean Grey and the other original X-Men were returned to their original time, as part of Jonathan Hickman's plan to reboot the entire X-Men franchise.
+Following the events of the 2018 "Extermination" storyline, the time-displaced Jean Grey and the other original X-Men are returned to their original time, as part of writer Jonathan Hickman's plan to reboot the entire X-Men franchise.

 Fictional character biography

-Youth

 Jean Elaine Grey was born the second daughter of John and Elaine Grey.
 She had an older sister, Sara Grey-Bailey.
 John Grey was a professor at Bard College in upstate New York.
 Depictions of Jean's childhood and her relations with her family have shown a stable, loving family life growing up.